Gabweare/WHSTechNotes/journal.md

 # May 19, 2025
 Weekly Journal Prompt: Yes I am ready for summer after all the stress this school gave me throughout the year.
 # September 2, 2025
-Weekly Journal Prompt: working on it.
-2. 3.
-4. 5.
+Weekly Journal Prompt: I believe that the cell phone school policy works for some people.
+The.
+3. 4.
+5.